 Wow, that's a really tough one because so many have affected me over the years.
 One that sticks clearly in my mind was from before vet school and was one of my motivations for becoming a vet.
 As a teenager I worked for a local vet.
 One time a small black kitten came in after having been abandoned outside.
 She had a horrible wound near her anus that had maggots crawling through it.
 She was a tough little girl and seemed to have a strong will, so I named her Cleopatra.
 Unfortunately will wasn't sufficient and she got worse as infection spread and had to be euthanized.
 That was over 20 years ago and I still remember her clearly.
 More recently I had a dog who swallowed part of a cloth toy and I had to go into his stomach and intestines to remove it.
 The surgery went well and he seemed in good condition immediately afterwards, but over the next few days he developed serious complications and had to be euthanized.
 That one was hard because I expected him to make a full recovery.
 I've been practicing 15 years and on average euthanize at least 3-4 patients per month, though at times I've done that many in a day.
 Thankfully I don't have patients die due to illness as often.
 But it's hard to think of one specific case over that time.
 Though I think the absolute worst was my own family dog, a lab named Guinevere that we had to euthanize two years ago.
 She was only 5 and developed lymphoma in the brain, so there was nothing that we could do.
 Even as a vet we still have to treat our own patients, and those are the hardest cases of all.

-Are you allowed to hang up on a caller if they're being very rude?That's a great question.
+Do you occasionally get a little turned off by wine snobbery?That's a great question.
 It really depends on the situation because often the children are young enough that we can't leave them alone to have a private talk.
 The older children will often suspect something if I ask to speak to the parents without them around.
 Thankfully, most parents are astute enough to suspect a possible euthanasia either before they come in or early in our conversation.
 I do try to be aware of the children and not give incredibly grim news right away.
 I have children of my own who have gone through their own pets being euthanized, so I'm sympathetic to how difficult this can be.
 If the case is bad, I try to say things in such a way that the adult will start getting the idea and can decide how to talk to their children.
 Then I'll offer to leave while the parent and child discuss what is going to happen.
 This is always a delicate situation and there's no set answer.
 Each case is a little different and you have to develop the skills of discussing such things with tact and aplomb.

 Personally I work 9am-7pm four days per week, totaling an average of 40-45 hours per week.
 Currently I don't do after-hours emergencies, but have done that in the past with previous clinics.
 A vet's hours significantly vary from practice to practice, though there have been trends to move away from the 50-60 hour work weeks of the previous generations and have clients go to local emergency clinics rather than doing their own emergency work.
 Vets have been increasingly realizing that they deserve a good quality of life outside of work and don't want to be at work 6 days per week.